bwsw/cloudstack-ui/config-guide.md

 ## General

 ### Default Domain
-Default domain is used to fill in the 'Domain' field in the login form.
+A default domain is used to fill in the 'Domain' field in the login form.
 The default value is an empty value.

 For example,
 ```